google/fscrypt/README.md

 Briefly, fscrypt deals with protectors and policies.
 Protectors represent some secret or information used to protect the confidentiality of your data.
-The three currently supported protectors types are:
+The three currently supported protector types are:
 1. Your login passphrase, through [PAM](http://www.linux-pam.org/Linux-PAM-html/) (see troubleshooting below)
 2. A custom passphrase